PetrKryslUCSD/FinEtools.jl/README.md

 ## News

-- 10/11/2019: Corrected a design blunder in the matrix utilities.
+- 01/02/2020: Matrix multiplication code improved with the help of the `LoopVectorization` package.

 [Past news](oldnews.md)